SAP/ui5-webcomponents-ngx/README.md

 ## Support, Feedback, Contributing

+For an overview on how this library works, see the [Maintainers](https://github.com/SAP/ui5-webcomponents-ngx/blob/main/MAINTAINERS.md) documentation.

 This project is open to feature requests/suggestions, bug reports etc. via [GitHub issues](https://github.com/SAP/ui5-webcomponents-ngx/issues).
 Contribution and feedback are encouraged and always welcome.
 For more information about how to contribute, the project structure, as well as additional contribution